Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 * Personal Files retrieves all content from the logged in user's home area `/User Homes/<username>/` in the repository.
 If the user is an administrator who does not have a home folder then the repository root folder is shown.

-* File Libraries retrieves all the sites that the user is a member of including what type of site it is, either public, moderated or private.
+* File Libraries retrieves all the sites that the user is a member of, either public, moderated or private.
 File Libraries is the Libraries component, using the Sites API.

 * The Shared Files view aggregates all files that have been shared using the QuickShare feature in the content repository.